 The following poem I wrote describes my very own philosophy on teaching math:

-However, it’s miles my perception.
+However, it’s beyond my perception.
 This fulfillment is short.
 It feeds the mind for a quick time.
 To never take delivery of Any empty concept Is the motive for my rhyme.
 When the commutative assets Are visible as A+B=B+A expressly, It is uncertain that order is the problem, Like putting in your hat and coats; the order, please be aware, Is immaterial to you.
-Addition enjoys this freedom So too, in a multiplication state, But some moves have order problems When considering subtraction Or the division action.
+Addition enjoys this freedom to,o, in a multiplication state, But some moves have order problems When considering subtraction Or the division action.
 These are placed on socks and footwear.
 When taught to memorize, Math fails to mesmerize.
 Giving the solution for a day If shown the connections With its real instructions One can resolve come what may additionally.